awsdocs/amazon-ecr-user-guide/doc_source/registry-permissions-create.md

 # Setting a private registry permission statement<a name="registry-permissions-create"></a>

-You can add or update the permission policy for your registry by using the following steps\.
+You can add or update the permissions policy for your registry by using the following steps\.
 You can add multiple policy statements per registry\.
 For example policies, see [Private registry policy examples](registry-permissions-examples.md)\.

-**To configure a permission policy for a private registry \(AWS Management Console\)**
+**To configure a permissions policy for a private registry \(AWS Management Console\)**

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/](https://console.aws.amazon.com/ecr/)\.